open-sauced/docs/docs/opensauced-packages/semantic-release.md

 ## 🔧 Configuration

-See each [plugin](#-plugins) documentation for the required installation and configuration steps.
+See each plugin official documentation for the required installation and configuration steps.

 ### `npm`